 Also, let us note that these boots are not very comfortable to use.
 It takes a lot of time before you get used to it, so calluses and lesions are very common.
 If these are left untreated or they continue, it can lead to a whole new set of problems.
 Fortunately, new pairs are being developed that are far more comfortable than it has ever been.
 The introduction of breathable leather has been ground-breaking in the world of shoemaking.

 The Real Nemesis of Leather

 If you are looking for a good working boot, you need to find one that is already waterproof.
-Many brands offer this kind of advantage already because it is very convenient.
+Many brands, such as Stridewise, offer this kind of advantage already because it is very convenient.
 However, if you have one of those that are not waterproof, then you need to do it yourself.
 For the best ultra dry shoes, this may need a little bit of effort.